A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Monte Carlo Experiments

 The average ROC curve results are rendered in Figure \ref{fig:: smu}.
 As expected, by using the new projection based distance covariance method for testing conditional independence, lasso.dcov outperforms all the other methods in terms of AUC, with a more evident advantage when $n=300$.
 One interesting observation is that: in the region where FPR is very low, the likelihood based methods actually outperform P-DCov methods.
 One possible reason is that the likelihood based methods are more capable of capturing the conditional dependency structure within $\bx_2$ as it follows a Gaussian graphical model.

-\begin{exmp} [Factor based dependency graph] We consider a dependency graph with the contribution of external factors.
-In particular, we generate $\bu\sim N(0,\bOmega)$, where $\bOmega$ is the same tridiagonal matrix used in Example \ref{exmp::GaussianGraph} and $\bff \sim N(0, \bI)$, then the observation $\bx = \bu + \bQ g(\bff)$ where $\bQ$ is a sparse coefficient matrix that dictates how each dimension of $\bx$ depends on the factor $g(\bff)$.
-In particular, the generation of $\bQ$ follows the setting in \cite{cai2013covariate}.
-For each element $Q_{ij}$, we first generate a Bernoulli distribution with success probability 0.2 to determine whether $Q_{ij}$ is 0 or not.
-If $Q_{ij}$ is not 0, we then generate $Q_{ij} \sim \mbox{Uniform}\mbox{ }(0.5,1)$.
-Here we consider two forms of $g(\cdot)$, namely $g(\bff)=\bff$ and $g(\bff)=\bff^2$. \end{exmp} We report results regarding the average ROC curves for lasso.pearson, lasso.dcov, sam.pearson and sam.dcov.
+\begin{example} [Dependency graph with external factors] We consider a dependency graph with the contribution of external factors.
+In particular, we generate $\bu\sim \mathcal{N}({\bf 0},\bOmega)$, where $\bOmega$ is the same tridiagonal matrix used in Example \ref{exmp::GaussianGraph} except the dimension is now 30 and $\bff \sim \mathcal{N}({\bf 0}, \bI_{300})$, then the observation $\bx = \bu + \bQ g(\bff)$ where $\bQ_{30\times 300}$ is a sparse coefficient matrix that dictates how each dimension of $\bx$ depends on the factor $g(\bff)$.
+In particular, we let $\bQ=[\tilde\bQ_{30\times 15}, {\bf 0}_{30\times 285}]$ with the generation of $\tilde\bQ$ follows the setting in \cite{cai2013covariate}.
+For each element $\tilde Q_{ij}$, we first generate a Bernoulli distribution with success probability 0.2 to determine whether $\tilde Q_{ij}$ is 0 or not.
+If $\tilde Q_{ij}$ is not 0, we then generate $\tilde Q_{ij} \sim \mbox{Uniform}\mbox{ }(0.5,1)$.
+Here we consider two forms of $g(\cdot)$, namely $g(\bff)=\bff$ and $g(\bff)=\bff^2$. \end{example} Now, we report results regarding the average ROC curves for lasso.pearson, lasso.dcov, \\sam.pearson and sam.dcov.
 The results for both $g(\bff)=\bff$ and $g(\bff)=\bff^2$ are depicted in Figure \ref{fig:: factor}.
 Note that we are not building a conditional dependency graph among $\bx$, but a dependency graph of $\bx$ conditioning on the external factor $\bff$.
 There are some insightful observations from the figure.
 First of all, by looking at the first case when $g(\bff) =\bff$, it is clear that lasso.pearson is the best as it takes advantage of the sparse linear structure paired with the Gaussian distribution of the residual.
 By using the distance covariance as a dependency measure, or by using the sparse additive model as a projection method, it is reassuring that we do not lose much efficiency.
-Second, for the case when $g(\bff)=\bff^2$, we can see a substantial advantage of the sparse additive model based methods as it can capture this nonlinear contribution of the factors to the dependency structure of $\bx$.
+Second, for the case when $g(\bff)=\bff^2$ and $n=300$, we can see a substantial advantage of the sparse additive model based methods as they can capture this nonlinear contribution of the factors to the dependency structure of $\bx$.